reneegreen816/PholdAPhage/README.md

 1. Define your T-number (T#)

-   Using your genome length, define your T# using the parameters below (Luque et al., 2020).
-Main sizes for icosahedral symmetry, access more quasi-symmetry capsid sizes and associated lattice types in supplementary document folder.
+   Taking your genome length, define your T# using the predicted parameters below (Luque et al., 2020).
+Main sizes for icosahedral symmetry, access more quasi-symmetry capsid T# and associated lattice types in supplementary document folder.
+If already known, move to step 1 part 2.

-   Sizes defined by the following where G is your genome length, T is your T#, and D is your capsids diameter:
+   Sizes defined by the following where G is your genome length, T is your T#, and D is capsid diameter:
 <br><br>
 <p align="center">
    $$G(T) = a_G T^{b_G}$$    where    $$D(T) = a_D T^{b_D}$$